samuelhackwill/le-tiret-du-six/README.md

 - click on the *bookmarksLibrary* component, which will take all the players to the index of that particular bookmark (check the editor section below for more details)

-- click on the "admin"/"client" button of the *spacebarControl* component, which will either activate or deactivate the players' spacebar, which is used to fetch new lines of text during the show.
+- click on the "admin"/"client" button of the *Admin Calls* component, which will either give the spacebar to the audience or take it back.

+- click on the "Bot autorun" button of the *Admin Calls* component, which will cause the bot to start running during the 1 vs bot race (first race).

+- click on the "showServer" button of the *Admin Calls* component, which will cause the showServ window to start flashing red (during the show server sequence)

+- click on the "hideServer" button of the *Admin Calls* component, which will interupt the flashing of the showServ window.

 - press the spacebar, which will read the local index of the admin (instance.data.adminAtIndex), increment it by one, and broadcast it to every player.
 This will only work if the *spacebarControl* component is set to "admin".

 - click on the "reboot!" button of the *rebootControl* component, which will remove all players of the current environment and reinitialize that database.